Last updated July 2026

 No competitive research.
 Neither tool shows you what competitors are running, which creatives are working in your space, or what angles to test next.
 You're making decisions without seeing the landscape.

 No creative generation.
-Windsor is a data pipe.
+Windsor is a data pipe with a few basic actions bolted on, not a creative tool.
 Meta's MCP can attach creatives but cannot generate them.
 You still need separate tools for ad copy and images.

-No draft safety (Meta's MCP).
+No draft safety.
+Windsor's basic write actions have no review step.
 Meta's MCP writes directly to your live account.
 PAUSED is not a draft.
 The agent can activate anything it creates.

-AdKit covers research (competitor tracking, 500k+ ad library), creative (AI studio), and execution (Meta, Google, TikTok, Reddit MCP) with a draft-first system where nothing touches your live account until you approve.
+AdKit covers research (competitor tracking, 500k+ ad library), creative (AI studio), and execution (Meta, Google, TikTok, Reddit, LinkedIn, X, and Microsoft MCP) with a draft-first system where nothing touches your live account until you approve.

 Which one fits?